Hating Truth

 "What Lewis imagined to be 'not impossible' some generations away -- the death of the modern model or worldview -- turns out to be happening," wrote postmodern Pastor Brian McLaren, who has indeed discarded absolute truth.[11]

-With some help from both Lewis and McLaren, the Bible's true message is fading from sight.
-It won't disappear, because God will preserve a remnant of believers who will treasure it.
+With help from both Lewis and McLaren, the Bible's true message is fading from sight.
+It won't totally disappear, because God will preserve a remnant of believers who will treasure it.
 But life will change.
 Our cultural foundation of truth and integrity is crumbling fast, and most churches seem to follow the trends.
 The consequences could be severe:

 All the more, let's pray that God will prepare us to stand firm on His Word through this time of change and new challenges.